bangle-io/bangle-editor/react/api.md

 > fn(): {{Prosemirror.EditorView}}

-A hook for providing the `view` to a React component.
+A hook for providing the {{Prosemirror.EditorView}} to a React component.
 This context is only available to children the of `<BangleEditor />`.
 Since it returns `view`, it will never do a re-render as `view` instance is unique per Bangle editor.
 Please {{global.link.ReactUsePluginStateGuide}} for more examples.